Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Experimental Setup Results

 For each environment $e$, we generate multiple trajectories over $t \in [0, 6\pi]$ following the ODE

 where $x^e(t)$ represents position, $v^e(t)$ velocity, $\omega$ the natural frequency, $\mu$ the damping coefficient, and $F^e(t)$ the forcing function.
 For training environments, we employ 8 oscillating forcing functions with constant or increasing amplitude, while for adaptation, we use 6 functions with faster increasing amplitude.
 The complete list of forcing terms is provided in \cref{app:forced_pendulum}.
 Support sets comprise 4 initial conditions sampled from $\mathcal{U}\{0,1\}$ for meta-training and 1 for adaptation, with query sets containing 32 initial conditions.
 All trajectories are generated using a 4th order Runge-Kutta scheme with $\Delta t = 0.1$.

-For training NCF, we parametrise our vector field as in \cref{eq:learning_dynamics}, then we implement the CoDA baseline \cite{kirchmeyer2022generalizing} with exponential scheduled sampling \cite{bengio2015scheduled} and a context size of 256\footnote{We note that using a ``low-rank'' context as suggested in \cite{kirchmeyer2022generalizing} did not converge.
+For training NCF, we parametrise our vector field as in \cref{eq:learning_dynamics}, and we minimise the MSE loss over the integrated trajectory.
+We implement the CoDA baseline \cite{kirchmeyer2022generalizing} with exponential scheduled sampling \cite{bengio2015scheduled} and a context size of 256\footnote{We note that using a ``low-rank'' context as suggested in \cite{kirchmeyer2022generalizing} did not converge.
 Using $d_{\xi}=256$ leads to a massive increase in the total number of parameters, but allows for a more fair comparison.} (the same value used for CSM within NCF).
+As it learns environment-specific context vectors $\{\xi^e\}_{e=1}^M$, CoDA fits a shared linear hypernetwork $W$ to predict the predictor's weights $\theta^e = W \xi^e$.

 Our findings, illustrated in \cref{fig:forced_pen}, highlight the excellent performance of NCF on this task.
 In contrast to CoDA, which often becomes trapped in local minima during a significant portion of its training, NCF, whether employing CSM or $i$CSM, consistently improves with increased compute.
 These differences are further quantified in \cref{tab:force_pen_tab}, where we observe superior performance with CSM and $i$CSM.
 Notably, OoD performance is optimized with $i$CSM and $k=3$, indicating that this infinite-dimensional task benefits from higher-order Taylor approximations of the vector field.